AlmirDautovic/GymApp/README.md

 Database:

 I used MongoDB to create models, store, delete, update and fetch requested data.
-Models are used separatelly and also in relations with another using population methods depending action and fequest from user side.
+Models are used separatelly and also in relations with another using population methods depending of action and request from user side.